The pace of change quickens

 And it should go nicely with your solar-powered car, which is also coming to a garage near you.

-Due to the changes in efficiency and cost, we are currently living through the tipping point in which the movement toward solar power picks up speed.
+Due to the changes in efficiency and cost, we are currently living through the tipping point in which solar power is truly competing at the same level as other sources of energy.
 It’s important to remember, though, that the transition will take time.
 We’re speaking about decades here, not years.

 Regardless, there is much cause for optimism for the future of the solar industry.